AstroLaureate/AstroLaureate.github.io/_people/Tiarna_Stehr.md

 Tiarna is the Administration and Engagement Assistant helping Hayley and Tamara and the Laureate team with the day to day running.

-Office hours Monday and Friday 8.00am - 4.00pm.
+Office hours Monday - Thursday.

-Tiarna is also preparing to study Science and aims to gain further knowledge in physics.